-- 'σ takes two arguments: a Set S and a family of descriptions d indexed over S. It corresponds to a Σ-type and typically uses S as a set of tags marking distinct language constructs (see e.g. TermC). - 'X takes three arguments: Δ a List I, j an I and d a Description.
-It marks the presence of a recursive substructure of kind j with extra variables of kind Δ in scope (see e.g. ('X (A :: []) B) declaring the body of a λ-abstraction of type A ⇒ B).
-The argument d corresponds to the rest of the description. - ' \blacksquare takes one argument j of type I. This token finishes the description and enforces that the current branch is of kind j (see e.g. ' \blacksquare ($A \Rightarrow B$) ensuring that the λ -abstraction branch has a function type).
+1. ' σ takes two arguments: a Set A and a family of descriptions d indexed over A. It corresponds to a Σ -type and typically uses A as a set of tags marking distinct language constructs (see e.g., TermC).
+The scope is unchanged when interpreting the rest of the description.

+X takes three arguments: Δ a List I, j an I and d a Description.
+It marks the presence of a recursive substructure of sort j with extra variables of sort Δ in scope (see e.g., ('X (A :: []) B) declaring the body of a λ-abstraction of type A ⇒ B).
+The argument d corresponds to the rest of the description and is evaluated in an untouched scope.

+3. \blacksquare takes one argument j of type I. This token finishes the description and enforces that the current branch is of sort j (see e.g., \blacksquare ($A \Rightarrow B$) ensuring that the λ -abstraction branch has a function type).
+This constraint is translated as an equality constraint between the sort we are forcing the term to have and the one that comes as an input.